davidized/cryptoTools/README.md

 ## Coding Standards
 - Functions should be named using the Mathematica standard where the first letter is lowercase so as not to conflict with existing functions.
 - Functions and variables should be named descriptivly to make code easier to read in the future.
+- If functions utilize other custom functions then the ability to specify all the arguments for functions being used should be available in the parent function as well.
 - Encryption/Decryption functions will end with E and D respectively (for example ```caesarShiftE```, and ```caesarShiftD```) and should take (essentially) the same arguments in the same order.
 - Coding should follow the DRY principle as much as possible.